 Individuals in the EU / EEA.
 For further information about how Signify collects, stores, uses, transfers and otherwise processes personal data in or from certain countries in the European Economic Area, the United Kingdom, and Switzerland (together, for purposes of this section of the Privacy Statement, “EEA”), in accordance with the General Data Protection Regulation (GDPR) and its local implementations, see “Additional Disclosures for Data Subjects in the EEA, The U.K. and Switzerland.”

 What information do we collect?

 Notice at Collection.
 We collect the following information from you for the purposes described in the “How Do We Use and Share Your Information?” section of this Policy.
 We may also obtain any of the information listed below from data vendors to supplement the information we collect from you.
 You should only share personal information about other individuals who have provided you with the permission to do so.
+Residents of California: please see “Collection of Personal Information and Sensitive Personal Information” in the “Additional Disclosures for California Residents” section below.
 Information collected includes:

 - Contact Information: When you visit the Site, we may ask you for your Contact Information.
 We may also ask you for Contact Information about other people for whom you are requesting services from us.
 Contact Information may include your first and last name, email address, street address, city, state, zip code, telephone number, date of birth, job title, company name or other contact details, or other information you choose to share with us.